Effective Communication Skills for Students and Working Professionals: Speak with Confidence and Clarity

 Present with Confidence

-• Hook your audience: Start the presentation with a question, stats, or a story to make engaging.
+• Hook your audience: Start with a question, statistics, or a story to make engaging.

 • Practice out loud: Record yourself, and refine your tone and tempo as needed.